-Audax Credit BDC, Inc. is a Delaware corporation which was formed on January 29, 2015.
-We are externally-managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the Investment Company Act of 1940, as amended (the "1940 Act").
-In addition, the Company intends to elect to be treated for federal income tax purposes as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+Audax Credit BDC, Inc. is a Delaware corporation that was formed on January 29, 2015.
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the Investment Company Act of 1940, as amended, or the 1940 Act.
+In addition, we intend to elect to be treated for federal income tax purposes as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended, or the Code.

 Our investment objective is to generate current income and, to a lesser extent, long-term capital appreciation.
 We intend to meet our investment objective by investing primarily in senior secured debt of privately owned U.S. middle-market companies.
-For purposes of this report, we define "middle market companies" to be companies that, in general, generate less than \$500 million in annual revenue or less than \$75 million of annual earnings before interest, taxes, depreciation and amortization ("EBITDA"), and we define "broadly syndicated loans" to be, in general, loans to companies generating substantially more than \$50 million of annual EBITDA.
+For purposes of this report, we define "middle market companies" to be companies that, in general, generate less than \$500 million in annual revenue or less than \$75 million of annual earnings before interest, taxes, depreciation and amortization.
+We intend to invest at least 80% of our net assets plus the amount of any borrowings in "credit instruments," which we define as any fixed income instruments.

-Although we have no present intention of doing so, we may decide to incur indebtedness, for the purpose of funding investments and for general corporate purposes, which we refer to as "leverage."
+Although we have no present intention of doing so, we may decide to incur indebtedness for the purpose of funding investments and for general corporate purposes, which we refer to as "leverage."
 If we do incur leverage, however, we anticipate that it will be used in limited circumstances and on a short-term basis for purposes such as funding distributions.
 As a BDC, we are limited in our use of leverage under the 1940 Act.
 Specifically, as a BDC we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, is at least 200% after such borrowing.
 In determining whether to use leverage, we will analyze the maturity, covenants and interest rate structure of the proposed borrowings, as well as the risks of such borrowings within the context of our investment outlook and the impact of leverage on our investment portfolio.
 The amount of any leverage that we will employ as a BDC will be subject to oversight by our Board of Directors.